Board of Directors

 The COTA Tasmania Board is made up of a diverse group of individuals with a range of skills and passion to serve older Tasmanians.

 The Board leads COTA Tasmania to achieve our Vision and Mission.
-Directors are elected for a two year period at the AGM held in November each year.
+Directors are elected at the AGM held in November each year.

 COTA TASMANIA PRESIDENT